 Since environmental and personal factors influence color perception, we can’t be assured of accurate matches when we’re visually comparing colors to a standard sample.
 This can cause real business problems like production delays, material waste, and quality control failures.

-The CIE color model, or CIE XYZ color space, was created in 1931.
+The CIE color model, or CIE XYZ color space (shown above), was created in 1931.
 It’s essentially a mapping system that plots colors in a 3D space using red, green, and blue values as the axes.